 Homeschool groups for older kids are thin on the ground where we are right now.
-In London there are plenty, but here, no, all the kids in the groups are knee-high to a grasshopper.
+In London there were plenty, but here, no, all the kids in the groups are knee-high to a grasshopper.
 If older kids in a new area need to make social bonds, pick your area.
-Go for somewhere with a bigger population.
+Go for somewhere with a bigger population and better opportunities.

 ” Are you lonely?”

 There was a bit more to the conversation than that but this is a kid who has, so it would seem, no friends and never leaves the house.
 He’s fine thanks.
 Very happy with how his life is set up, wouldn’t have it any other way.
 He’s delighted to be able to stay home and not be around people constantly – for a while.
 Learn to be self-contained and self-reliant, there’s nothing wrong in that.
 In fact, it’s a wonderful life skill, to be free of FOMO and able to amuse yourself.

 It’s quite likely that as your homeschooled kids age, they may start making moves towards formal online schooling or sitting exams.
 This entered my kids’ lives during lockdown.
 We were confined and needed something more, so we joined an online school.